atlassistant/pytlas/README.rst

 .. |license| image:: https://img.shields.io/badge/License-GPL%20v3-blue.svg
     :target: https://www.gnu.org/licenses/gpl-3.0

-An open-source 🤖 assistant built for people and made to be super easy to setup and understand.
+An open-source 🤖 assistant library built for people and made to be super easy to setup and understand.

 I first started to develop `atlas <https://github.com/atlassistant/atlas>`_ but I have finally decided to develop a library that everyone could embed in their own program with simple python code.